michbeck100/pimatic-hap/README.md

 * [pimatic-netatmo](https://github.com/thexperiments/pimatic-netatmo) - A pimatic plugin for supporting Netatmo Weather devices
 * [pimatic-tradfri](https://github.com/treban/pimatic-tradfri) - A pimatic plugin for supporting IKEA Tradfri LED light bulbs
 * [pimatic-raspbee](https://github.com/treban/pimatic-raspbee) - Provides a raspbee interface for pimatic
+* [pimatic-woox](https://github.com/sentzu01/pimatic-woox) - A pimatic plugin to control WiFi based Woox LED bulbs and potentially others based on the Tuya protocol.

 Note: not all devices that these plugins provide work with pimatic-hap.